"What are antidepressants and how do they work?

 What should I discuss with my healthcare provider before taking fluoxetine (Sarafem)?

-To make sure you can safely take fluoxetine, tell your doctor if you have any of these other conditions:
+To make fluoxetine is safe for you, tell your doctor if you have any of these other conditions:

 - cirrhosis of the liver;